intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 ### Invariants

 Documenting aspects of the protocol that cannot or will not change as extensions or new versions are added can be a useful exercise.
-Understanding what aspects of a protocol are invariant can help guide the process of identifying those parts of the protocol that might change.
+Understanding what aspects of a protocol are invariant can help guide the process of identifying those parts of the protocol that might change.  {{?QUIC-INVARIANTS=RFC8999}} and
+{{Section 9.3 of TLS13}} are both examples of documented invariants.

 As a means of protecting extensibility, a declaration of protocol invariants is useful only to the extent that protocol participants are willing to allow new